yaejeec/yaejeec.github.io/_pages/about.md

 News
 ------
+* Sep.
+2024: Our work in collaboration with Google Research on [Heterogeneous LoRA for Federated Fine-tuning of LLMs](https://arxiv.org/abs/2401.06432) has been accepted to EMNLP main proc.!
+See you at Miami!
+* Aug.
+2024: Defended my Thesis on [Faster, Incentivized, and Efficient Federated Learning: Theory and Applications](https://www.proquest.com/openview/b4f75e9c959676ff3655114c1be31ac1/1?pq-origsite=gscholar&cbl=18750&diss=y)!
+* Jul.
+2024: Joined Google to work on On-device Machine Learning for LLMs
 * Dec.
 2023: Our work done during my summer at Google Research on [parameter-efficient federated fine-tuning with heterogeneous Low-Rank Approximation](https://openreview.net/forum?id=EmV9sGpZ7q) has been accepted to FL@FM-NeurIPS'23!
 See you at New Orleans!
 * Jul.
 2023: Our work done during my summer at Microsoft Research on [federated learning with limited labels](https://arxiv.org/pdf/2307.08809.pdf) is accepted to ICCV 2023!
 See you at Paris!
 * May.
 2023: I will be interning at Google Research, Seattle working on the intersection of LLMs and FL this summer!